5 Best Innerspring Mattresses of 2024 | Expert Reviewed

 The firmness helped testers push to a seated position on the Bear Elite Hybrid mattress.
 This can be helpful for sleepers with mobility issues.

 The Bear Elite Hybrid has supportive zoned coils beneath a cushion cover, memory foam, and dynamic foam layers.
 We think it executes the zoned coil design better than the Emma Hybrid Comfort.
-The pocketed innersprings are designed to target the shoulders, hips, and lower back, with stronger coils in the center for greater lumbar support, which may help relieve back pain.
+The pocketed innersprings are designed to target the shoulders, hips, and lower back, with stronger coils in the center for greater lower back support, which may help relieve back pain.

 Who may love it